 Dracaena angustifolia doesn’t need a lot of water, and it may start to die when left in waterlogged soil.
 Keeping it nicely hydrated means misting the leaves every so often, as well as lightly watering the soil whenever it dries out.

 A concern for owners of Dracaena angustifolia is root rot, and it’s important to let the top of the soil dry out completely before giving the plant another drink.
+Some owners spray the top of the soil to wet it, which keeps the plant from becoming too wet and developing rot.

 Soil